Accreditations & Licenses

 We currently have four CARF accreditations

-Pediatric Specialty Program in Comprehensive Integrated Inpatient Rehabilitation (only one in PA, one of twenty in the US)
+Pediatric Specialty Program in Comprehensive Integrated Inpatient Rehabilitation (only one in PA, one of twenty-nine in the US)

 Pediatric Specialty Program in Comprehensive Integrated Inpatient Rehabilitation – Brain Injury Specialty Program (only one in PA, one of eight in the US)